 If the child is in need of an IEP, continues to support the parents during meetings by allowing them a chance to speak and be heard.
 You may want to find out what tactics work for each parent and ask for their input on behavioral challenges.

-To help parents learn more about advocacy, visit nacac.org/conference/training.html.
-The Coalition also hosts trainings.
+The Coalition hosts trainings that may be helpful.
 For more information about those, please see the Calendar on our website or call us at 800-762-8063.

 The Effects of Trauma